LiveAQuietLife/obsidian-hold-course/README.md

 ## What It Is

 Hold Course grew out of a simple frustration: syllabi don't fit cleanly into task lists.
-I'm self-taught, working through courses and curricula on my own schedule, and what started as a manageable system of lists eventually became its own job — tracking lectures, chasing readings, and trying to remember what connected to what.
+I'm a self-learner, working through courses and curricula on my own schedule, and what started as a manageable system of lists eventually became its own job — tracking lectures, chasing readings, and trying to remember what connected to what.
 Hold Course is what I personally needed: an academic tracker that lives inside my vault, where my notes and resources are a click away instead of scattered somewhere else entirely.

 Hold Course is built around a simple premise: you should always know exactly where you are in a course — which lectures you've attended, which assignments are coming, and what needs your attention today.
 It tells you where things stand.
 The rest is up to you.